vaishakk/Live-Streaming-using-OpenCV-Flask/README.md

 Go to
 [localhost:8848/login](http://localhost:8848/login)
-to login and view webcam stream.
+to login and view webcam stream. \

+To view the feed over the internet, forward tcp port 8848 on your router to the computer connected to the webcam.